by Brian Maslach

 Having year round great riding conditions would present its own challenge as I'm not sure I'd have the discipline to not ride at every opportunity.
 Learning to flow with the season is undoubtedly easier when there are actual seasons.
 Endurance athletes tend to be creatures of habit, as well.
 We need long hours of training to perform optimally in our sports, yet it's easy to get carried away.
 Let the change in seasons be your guide to changing things up for continual improvement.

 It's not just about physical fitness, either.
 Most of us can use a mental break from our favorite activities from time to time to help keep things fresh.
-Finding the flow in snowboarding or surfing can improve your mountain biking by enriching your perspective.
+Finding the flow in snowboarding can improve your mountain biking by enriching your perspective.
 Let the change in seasons lead the way.

 I'd like to hear how you flow with the seasons to improve in your primary sport.
 Please let me know in the comments section.